cjoakim/azure-cosmos-demo22/presentation/presentation.md

 | q7    | demo22 |  c2 |    2.830 | 1     | OK |

 Notes:
+- c2 is the container with no indexing
 - Results very similar despite minimal no-indexing on c2 for point reads

 ---